-The Advisory Committee provides advice to the management of the Service, the sponsoring hospital/agency and its Board of Directors, or other governing body.
-It's purpose is to: advise on policies/directions for mental health and/or addiction services, represent the interests of clients and families, develop and maintain effective communication with the community, promote partnerships, community awareness and understanding of addiction and/or mental health issues.
+The Advisory Committee2 provides advice to the management of the Service, the sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and its Board of Directors, or other governing body.
+Its purpose is to advise on policies/directions for addiction and/or mental health services, represent the interests of clients and families develop and maintain effective communication with the community, promote partnerships, community awareness and understanding of addiction and/or mental health issues.

 - 1.0 The Service has an Advisory Committee.
-In some communities Withdrawal Management Services may be part of joint Advisory Committees. - 2.0 The role, function and structure of the Advisory Committee are clearly defined in a written statement consistent with the directives of the LHIN/MOHLTC. - 3.0 The membership of the Advisory Committee is a balanced representation of the community served. - 3.1 Members are chosen for: - their expertise in addiction and mental health services - their links with other relevant community services - their ability to represent the interests of clients and their families and the community - any other expertise required to advise on addiction and mental health services - 3.2 The membership will also include: - families - consumers - and the public at large - 3.3 A list of members specifying their affiliations, dates of appointment, and length of tenure will be readily available to interested parties.
+In some communities Withdrawal Management Services may be part of joint Advisory Committees. - 2.0 The role, function and structure of the Advisory Committee are clearly defined in a written statement consistent with the directives of the LHIN/MOHLTC. - 3.0 The membership of the Advisory Committee is a balanced representation of the community served. - 3.1 Members are chosen: - for their expertise in addiction and mental health services - for their links with other relevant community services - for their ability to represent the interests of clients and their families and the community - for any other expertise required to advise on addiction and mental health services - 3.2 The membership will also include: - families - consumers - and the public at large - 3.3 A list of members specifying their affiliations, dates of appointment, and length of tenure will be readily available to interested parties. - 4.0 Orientation for new Advisory Committee members is documented. - 5.0 The frequency of the Advisory Committee meetings is consistent with the directives of the LHIN/MOHLTC.

-&lt;sup>2Depending on the structure of the Service this could refer to Advisory Committee and/or Board.
+2 Depending on the structure of the Service this could refer to Advisory Committee and/or Board.

-- 4.0 Orientation for new Advisory Committee members is documented. - 5.0 The frequency of the Advisory Committee meetings is consistent with the directives of the LHIN/MOHLTC. - 6.0 The Advisory Committee is organized to function effectively. - 6.1 This is achieved by: - having terms of reference with clearly defined goals and objectives - recording of minutes that reflect the deliberations of the committee and signed by the Chairperson - meeting at regularly stated intervals - determining criteria for content and frequency of reports from the Service - 7.0 There are mechanisms in place for the recruitment, appointment, election, tenure, re-appointment, re-election and retirement of members of the Advisory Committee.
+- 6.0 The Advisory Committee is organized to function effectively. - 6.1 This is achieved by: - having terms of reference with clearly defined goals and objectives - recording of minutes that reflect the deliberations of the committee and signed by the Chairperson - · meeting at regularly stated intervals - determining criteria for content and frequency of reports from the Service - 7.0 There are mechanisms in place for the recruitment, appointment, election, tenure, reappointment, re-election and retirement of members of the Advisory Committee.